archen2019/pdfsummary/README.md

 # pdfsummary

-Python script that creates a text summary and finds key phrases of a PDF file.
+Python script that creates a text summary of a PDF file.

 ## Table of Contents